elastic-rs/elastic/contributing/getting-started.md

 - Type methods should have examples and document any panics/error cases
 - Modules should have general guidance for the types they contain
 - Make it easy to navigate between related types. `elastic` uses a lot of generic code that can be hard to follow, so we need to work hard to help the user follow what's happening

-## Navigating the repository

-`elastic` bundles up a couple of crates into a single client.
-This might make it difficult to find your way around the codebase when following items or finding out where a change should live.

-### `elastic`

-This is the main crate that bundles up `elastic_requests`, `elastic_types`, `elastic_requests` and `elastic_responses`.

-### `elastic_requests`

-Zero-copy request types for the REST API endpoints.
-These are automatically generated from the official spec.

-### `elastic_responses`

-Idiomatic support for inspecting Elasticsearch responses and iterating over hits.

-### `elastic_types`

-A library for building Elasticsearch types in Rust.
-Define your Elasticsearch types as PORS (Plain Old Rust Structures) and generate an equivalent Elasticsearch mapping from them, where correctness is enforced by Rust's type system.